 Paul Smith came up with the concept of the company in the ’70s and has kept to these standards ever since, the motto being, ‘classic with a twist’.
 The brand stands apart from many others due to its unique taste and playful sense of style.
 Paul Smith’s fashion sits somewhere between high fashion and formalwear and uses both for inspiration.

 25. Ermenegildo Zegna

-Founded in 1910, Zegna is an Italian luxury fashion house specialising in men’s clothing and accessories.
+Founded in 1910, Zegna is an Italian luxury fashion house specializing in men’s clothing and accessories.
 The label has a very holistic approach to the way they run the business, always sourcing high-quality, nature-friendly raw materials.
 In fact, the label is one of the biggest global producers of fine fabrics and have been active in promoting improvements in wool production around the world.
-By revenue, the brand just so happens to be the largest menswear brand in the world with their smart casual, basic designs.
+By revenue, the brand just so happens to be the largest menswear brand in the world with its smart casual, basic designs.

 26. Hugo Boss

-The German luxury fashion house was founded in 1924 by Hugo Boss, originally specialising in uniforms during World War II.
+The German luxury fashion house was founded in 1924 by Hugo Boss, originally specializing in uniforms during World War II.
 Though changing over time, the label now has a mix of both classic business attire and casual athleisurewear which are all made to a premium standard, making a confident statement, while keeping with simple yet classic designs.